Token exchange

 Default the client is added as the token exchange actor, this behaviour can be disabled.

-It is possible to token exchange an access token issued to a resource and thereby obtain an access token for another resource in the track.
+It is possible to token exchange an access token issued to a resource and thereby obtain an access token for another resource in the environment.

-A down-party client is configured to handle the token exchange and to whitelist for which resources in the track, it is allowed to do a token exchange.
+A application registration client is configured to handle the token exchange and to whitelist for which resources in the environment, it is allowed to do a token exchange.

-A web application token exchange JWT access token to JWT access token' in the same track.
+A web application token exchange JWT access token to JWT access token' in the same environment.

 In this scenario an OpenID Connect client has obtained an access token after user authentication.